BEVERLEY DAVID THORNE (1924-2017)

 1954 - The Harry C. Nail, Jr. House, 78 Deodora Drive, Atherton CA. Consulting Engineer, Carl Replogle.
 Nail was an art dealer.
 Built by John Davenport.
 2000 sf.
 Sold in 1995 to Evan S. and Carol P. Collins.

-1957 - The Ray D. Nichols House,23 Sequoyah View Drive, Oakland CA. Upon opening, a helicopter landed on the roof, and it remained open to the paying public for months as a tourist attraction with proceeds going to charity.
+1957 - The Ray D. Nichols House, 23 Sequoyah View Drive, Oakland CA. Upon opening, a helicopter landed on the roof, and it remained open to the paying public for months as a tourist attraction with proceeds going to charity.
 Built by Ray D. Nichols.
 Sold in 1996 to Talibah Thura.
 Sold in 1999.
-Sold at some point to Augustus Moore, Jr. Has deteriorated.
+Sold to Augustus Moore, Jr. Has deteriorated.
 Larger photos by Andrea Minton.
 For sale in 2017.

-1959 - The Robert K. and Dorothy Adamson House,1545 Campus Drive, Berkeley CA. Commissioned 1957.
-Sold for the first time in 2013 to Robert D. Smiley.
+1959 - The Robert K. and Dorothy Adamson House, 1545 Campus Drive, Berkeley CA. Commissioned 1957.
+Sold in 2013 to Robert D. Smiley.
 Will be remodeled.
 Photos by Andrea Minton.

 1959 - The Edward L. and Kathleen M. Baldinelli House, 6624 Saroni Drive, Oakland, CA. Sold in 2014 to Tory M. Cross.
 Sold in 2017 to Tara Sims.